jhuapl-boss/boss-manage/docs/UpdatingProduction.md

 ```
 Login to https://api.theboss.io/v0.7/collection/
 Uses bossadmin and the password you now have to sync bossadmin to django

+## Add Trigger to multilambda.production.boss
+Go to S3 in the AWS console
+select tiles.production.boss bucket properties
+under Events delete the current Lambda (if there is one)
+save

+Now Go to Lambda in the AWS console,
+Select multilambda.integration.boss
+Select trigger tab
+click in the empty box Lambda is pointing to in the diagram.
+Now select the S3 in the drop down box.
+A new dialog will come up
+Bucket:  tiles.production.boss
+Event Type:  Object Created (All)
+click submit (You may need to scroll down to see the submit button)

 ## Run unit tests on Endpoint